 You could have the best salespeople in the world working for you, but nothing they say will ever hold a candle to what your real live customers have to say about you.

-Asking a customer for a testimonial doesn’t have to be awkward or uncomfortable for either party.
+Asking one of your customers for a testimonial doesn’t have to be awkward or uncomfortable for either party.

-Here are some quick tips that will make asking for testimonials easy as pie.
+Here are some quick tips that will make asking for testimonials easy.

 1. Ask at the Right Time